The Three-Protocol Stack for Agent Intelligence

 $50M–$150M+

 If agent ecosystems become the dominant computing paradigm, the marketplace layer captures the economic center.
-Comparable: Smithery's rapid growth to 100K+ tools.
+Comparable: the skills category's growth to 350K+ packages in under a year.

 Domain Market Context